Soil mixing involves the mixing of cement or lime into the in-situ soil for ground reinforcement.

 Soil mixing generally comprises three stages: premixing of the soil, injection of the binding agent and incorporation of the soil/ binder mix.

 Did you know?

 The technique produces no, or very little, spoil.
-The structures produced by soil mixing can be columns, or also panels or continuous structures, such as trenches.
+The structures produced by soil mixing can be columns, panels or continuous structures, such as trenches.